newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/state-bar-attorney.md

 - Pay any associated fees

 >**Once approved, you will have:**
->- The Bar will notify you via email with instructions on when to attend the ceremony to swear the Oath of Admission and sign the attorney’s roll.
+>- The State Bar will notify you via email with instructions on when to attend the ceremony to swear the Oath of Admission and sign the attorney’s roll.